Courtesy of Goldbelly

 The Goldbelly delivery service lets you support small food businesses and enjoy your favorite meals from a distance.

-Intrepid cooks and bakers may be able to recreate some recipes at home, but if you have a hankering for NYC pizza or a half-smoke from Ben’s Chili Bowl in D.C., there’s also a way to get your favorite meals delivered straight to your door while also supporting local restaurants and other small food businesses at the same time.
+Intrepid cooks and bakers may be able to recreate some recipes at home, but if you have a hankering for NYC pizza or a half-smoke from Ben’s Chili Bowl in D.C., there’s a way to get your favorite meals delivered straight to your door while also supporting local restaurants and other small food businesses at the same time.

 Article continues below advertisement

-Before my first trip to Charleston, friends who had visited the Southern city kept saying I absolutely had to go to Callie’s.
+Before my first trip to Charleston, friends who had visited the southern city kept saying I absolutely had to go to Callie’s.
 I thought, They’re just biscuits, right?
 Hoo boy.
 These impossibly buttery, flaky, doughy morsels add a side of comfort to whatever’s on your plate and can be stretched as far as your self-control (which, admittedly, might diminish after you’ve tried them).
 Bacon and eggs for breakfast?
 Pop a cheese and chive biscuit in the oven.
 Grilled cheese for lunch?
 Perfect accompaniment to the country ham version.
-Or top off literally any dinner with the cinnamon biscuit (my favorite). —Nicole Antonio, Managing editor
+Or top off literally any dinner with the cinnamon biscuit (my favorite). —Nicole Antonio, Former AFAR managing editor

 I’m the kind of person who convinces everyone at the table to order a different sweet treat at the end of the meal so I—er, and the rest of the party—can try a bite of everything on the dessert menu.
 Enter the Tiny Pies gift box, the chronic sampler’s dream.
 The four pack of “single serve” pies—shipped straight from the Austin, Texas, bakery—grants a few bites each of the crunchy pecan with flaky crust (sugary but not overly so); the dangerously dense Texas two step, a hybrid brownie-pecan pie; the bright and tart cherry pie; and the classic apple pie with a hint of cinnamon. —N.A.